diysynth/EURORACK-MODULES/README.md

 # EURORACK-MODULES

-Gerber Files, schematics of various EURORACK MODULES
+Gerber files and schematics of various EURORACK MODULES

 # List of Modules
 - **DUAL VCA** (using a LM13700 OTA)